eclipse-tractusx/tractusx-edc/docs/development/mock-edc.md

-# Using the Mock-EDC for contract-based testing
+# Using the Mock-Connector for contract-based testing

 Modern testing methodologies are based on small, independent units of code that have a defined behaviour.
 Implementations as well as testing should be fast, repeatable, continuous and easily maintainable.
 In the context of EDC